LDGNet-project/LDGNet/README.md

     log_dir=$LOG precision=32 max_epoch=5 learning_rate=1.5e-4
 ```

+---

 ## Inference

-For evaluation, use the following commands:
+Load the trained model and use the following commands for evaluation and testing.

-**Configuration 1: Testing ResNet and BERT**
+### Configuration 1: ResNet and BERT
 ```bash
 cd /path/to/main
 export DATA="/path/to/test/data"